Topics on this page:

 FAQs: Landlord-Tenant Laws

 Q: How can I file a complaint against my landlord?

 Q: My landlord is violating landlord-tenant law.
 What can I do?
 How can I get my rights enforced?

 Q: Does Solid Ground Tenant Services offer rental assistance?

 Q: How can I document communication with my landlord?

 Q: I don't have a mailing address for my landlord.
 How do I contact them?

-Solid Ground’s Tenant Counselors are also available to offer educational workshops throughout King County on landlord-tenant laws and other topics related to ensuring successful tenancies.
-Contact us at 206.694.6748 or firstname.lastname@example.org if your group, organization or community would benefit from this training.
+Solid Ground’s Tenant Counselors are also available to offer educational webinars on Washington State landlord-tenant laws and other topics related to ensuring successful tenancies.
+Contact us at firstname.lastname@example.org if your group, organization or community would benefit from this training.

 Want to make Landlord-Tenant laws work better for tenants?
 Your story can help!
 Solid Ground’s Tenant Services Advocates work with lawmakers to protect and expand the rights of renters.
 Help us change costly screening and application fees, wrongful evictions, discrimination and other housing barriers.
 Real-life stories make a significant impact on lawmakers.
 We can help you share your story in order to change the laws.

 To learn more about how you can share your story, contact Tenant Services at 206.694.6748 or email email@example.com.BACK TO TOP